cicadacreativemag/ccm_website/content/about.md

 {{< cards/card-medium title="Brain Spread">}}
 A spread we made on our third meeting.

-{{< lightbox-img link="/images/misc/brainspread.png" lightbox-id="about" img-src="/images/misc/thumb/brainspread.png" alt="A photo of a board with three broad categories stating What We Do, How We Do It, and Why We Do It.
+{{< lightbox-img lightbox-id="about" img-src="/images/misc/brainspread.png" alt="A photo of a board with three broad categories stating What We Do, How We Do It, and Why We Do It.
 Messy notes line the margins.
-The title is CICADA - Brand foundation Brain Spread.">}}
+The title is CICADA - Brand foundation Brain Spread." >}}

 {{<  /cards/card-medium >}}

 {{<  cards/card-medium title="Goals">}}